Hamilton, MAT, Longines: our selection of military watches

 • Reference H76419531

-• Excellent idea to reissue a military watch from the 70s!
+• Great idea to reissue a military watch from the 70s!

-• A design that contrasts with the majority of current military-inspired watches
+• A design that stands out from the majority of current military-inspired watches

 • Updated caliber with 80h power reserve